FelipeMezzarana/Linkfire_data_engineer_task/README.md

 The main task of this stage was the creation of the unit tests.

 I decided to create two tests:
-+ [Input tests](test_netflix_pipeline_input.py): guarantee the quality of the data in the extraction phase
++ [Input tests (test_netflix_pipeline_input.py)](test_netflix_pipeline_input.py): guarantee the quality of the data in the extraction phase
-+ [Output tests](test_netflix_pipeline_output.py): guarantee that we will have the expected behavior of the functions responsible for transforming data and updating the db, with the goal of maintaining the data quality of data inserted in the db and helping in the development of possible updates in the code.
++ [Output tests (test_netflix_pipeline_output.py)](test_netflix_pipeline_output.py): guarantee that we will have the expected behavior of the functions responsible for transforming data and updating the db, with the goal of maintaining the data quality of data inserted in the db and helping in the development of possible updates in the code.

 ### Input Tests